-1. Consultation
+Consultation

-A. Process
+Process

 In developing this Allocation Plan, the City conducted a diverse outreach strategy to engage the community and stakeholders through three methods.
-An online survey was published in English and Spanish, a series of two virtual and two in-person community meetings were held, and direct one-on-one outreach to several stakeholders was conducted to collect specific information around the needs of qualifying populations.
+An online survey was published in English and Spanish, a series of two virtual and two in-person community meetings were held, and direct one-on-one outreach to multiple stakeholders was conducted to collect specific information around the needs of qualifying populations.
 The consultation process sought to strengthen existing relationships with housing and service providers, establish new collaborative relationships to increase coordination, and gather data and other information to help determine the City's Allocation Plan priorities.
 This section summarizes the consultation efforts made by the City.
+The City's HOME-ARP Community Needs Survey was open from March 21 to April 22, 2022.
+The survey was made available in English and Spanish and received a total of 269 responses.
+A summary of the results is attached as Appendix A.